MuhtasimTanmoy/notebook/systems/jpegencoder.md

             - Chrominance Blue ( -127 - 128)
         - Cr
             - Chrominance Red ( -127 - 128)
-    - YCbCr used for downsampling of colour components
+    - YCbCr used for downsampling of color components

 ```